 Can I get one for my aquarium?

 The Batfish is not an easy species to maintain.
 They are sensitive to the changes in their natural ecosystem.
-If you are looking to add these beautiful creatures to your aquarium make sure of a couple of things.
+If you are looking to add these beautiful creatures to your aquarium, make sure of a couple of things.
 Your aquarium should be built to sustain marine life.
-It should have enough volume to allow free movement of the Batfish.
+It should have enough volume to allow the free movement of the Batfish.
 Buy them only after ensuring that they are bred in captivity.
 This would ensure that their ‘natural’ habitats can be replicated.

 - Mimicry in Reef Fish Communities